 The aircraft may also be utilised by training organisations for training of aircraft mechanics and technicians.
 It may be possible for certain maintenance procedures to be undertaken as training exercises, which will assist the society with its on-going preservation task, as well as being beneficial to students who will get an opportunity to work on "the real thing".

 Our operational aircraft are leased to Skyclass Aviation who operate them on charter work to Southern Africa's exotic tourist destinations.

-The South African Airways Museum Society is a Section 21 Company
+The South African Airways Museum Society is a Non-Profit Company (NPC)